cronvel/terminal-kit/documentation.md

 * colors, 256 colors or even 24 bits colors, if the terminal supports it
 * styles (bold, underline, italic, and many more)
 * style mixing
-* string formating
+* string formatting
 * short style markup
-* cursor positionning
+* cursor positioning
 * keyboard input
 * mouse support (GPM is supported for the Linux Console)
 * terminal window title